agnihotri7/dj_init/README.md

 # Overview

-Colne the project dj_init, run ./replacer.bash script under scripts directory and you are all set.
+Colne the project dj_init inside yourprojectname.com, cd into yourprojectname.com, run ./replacer.bash script under scripts directory and you are all set.

 ## Clone the Source